DonnieData/MechaCar_Statistical_Analysis/README.md

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 The linear shows to predict mpg of MechaChar effectivly, having a r-squared value of 0.71 menaing a 70% of all mpg predictions will be correct when using this linear model.

+### Summary Statistics on Suspension Coils
+> The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

+Based on the summary statistics, Lot 3 exceeds the allowed variation threshold while Lot 1 and 2 are within the allowed margin. collectivly the 3 lots are within the allowed variancce, which is 62.

 ## T-Tests on Suspension Coils

 #### Overall T-Test